kisstamasj/notes/Azure development path/AZ-900 Microsoft Azure Fundamentals/2-could-concepts.md

 - Ex: The power that could be the power to run the server.
 - Pay-as-you-go

+### Difference between CapEx and OpEx
+Knowing the difference between OpEx and CapEx is critical to get the best value out of Azure for your company.
+Capital expenditures (CapEx) generally result in the acquisition and maintenance of assets, such as server hardware.
+Operating expenditures (OpEx) are the ongoing costs of running a business, such as paying for cloud services on a recurring basis.
+By moving costs to OpEx, businesses can plan for ongoing costs rather than large investments.

 ### Cloud pricing models
 ![image](https://user-images.githubusercontent.com/48266482/219339858-1586da84-3271-44e6-9286-28b39ba2abf3.png)